winitzki/scall/tutorial/programming_dhall.md

 246
 ```

+Of course, one may still use the symbol `_` in Dhall code to denote an unused variable.
+However, the Dhall interpreter will not treat the variable `_` in any special way and, for instance, will not verify that the variable `_` actually remains unused.

 ### Primitive types

 Integers must have a sign (`+1` or `-1`) while `Natural` numbers _may not_ have a sign (`123`).